Rari-Capital/docs/docs/yag/README.md

 ## Yield Aggregator

+The yield aggregator is Rari's product that enables anyone to instantly deposit a supported asset and receive an interest generating one.

-### RSPT (Rari Stable Pool Token)
+### R(X)PT (Rari (X) Pool Tokens)

-Each user's share of the Rari Stable Pool is represented by their RSPT (Rari Stable Pool Token) balance.
-When you deposit funds to the Stable Pool, an equivalent amount of RSPT is minted to your account.
-When you withdraw funds from the Stable Pool, the equivalent amount of RSPT is burned from your account.
+Each user's share of a Rari Pool is represented by their R(X)PT (Rari (X) Pool Token) balance, an example being the Rari Stable Pool being represented by RSPT aka Rari Stable Pool Token.
+When you deposit funds to a Rari Pool, an equivalent amount (value-wise) of pool tokens is minted to your account.
+When you withdraw funds from the pool, the equivalent amount of value in the pool token is burned from your account.
 As soon as you deposit, you start earning yield.
-Essentially, Rari Stable Pool holdings and yield are split up across RSPT holders proportionally to their balances.
+Essentially, Rari pool tokens holdings and yield are split up across the pool token holders proportionally to their balances.

 ### Deposits

 Only certain stablecoins are accepted for direct deposits (direct meaning without exchange to an accepted currency).
 To deposit another currency, you must exchange your funds before depositing.
 Fortunately, Rari can exchange and deposit your funds in the same transaction via [0x](https://0x.org/) and/or [mStable](https://mstable.org/) (please be aware that exchanges via 0x are subject to slippage due to price spread as well as an ETH protocol fee, and exchanges via mStable are subject to a small denominational percentage fee, but can avoid slippage and even get you a bonus).

-See [`USAGE.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/USAGE.md) for more information on how to deposit via the smart contracts and [`API.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/API.md) for a detailed reference on the smart contract methods involved.
+See Contract Usage section below for more information on how to deposit via the smart contracts and API section below for a detailed reference on the smart contract methods involved.
 See the Rari SDK for easy implementation and the web client for easy usage.

 ### Withdrawals

 Only the stablecoins currently held by the Rari Stable Pool are available for direct withdrawals.
 To withdraw another currency, you must exchange your funds after withdrawing.
 Fortunately, Rari can withdraw and exchange your funds in the same transaction via [0x](https://0x.org/) and/or [mStable](https://mstable.org/) (please be aware that exchanges via 0x are subject to slippage due to price spread as well as an ETH protocol fee, and exchanges via mStable are subject to a small denominational percentage fee, but can avoid slippage and even get you a bonus).

-See [`USAGE.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/USAGE.md) for more information on how to withdraw via the smart contracts and [`API.md`](https://github.com/Rari-Capital/rari-stable-pool-contracts/blob/master/API.md) for a detailed reference on the smart contract methods involved.
+See the Contract Usage section belowfor more information on how to withdraw via the smart contracts and API section below for a detailed reference on the smart contract methods involved.
 See the Rari SDK for easy implementation and the web client for easy usage.

 ### Structure